partyistic/partyistic/user_stories.md

 ### Title

-**Create own events**
+**Create own party events**

 ### User Story sentence

-As a user, I want to have the ability to make my own event.
+As a user, I want to have the ability to make my own party.

 ### Feature Tasks

-- have the ability to make me event private and only invited friend can see it.
+- Users have the ability to make party events.
+- Each user has the ability to make the party public or private.

 ### Acceptance Tests

-- Ensure the event is public or private.
+- Ensure the event displayed after creation.

 ----------------